 Scanty Van Dyke

 Whereas it’s often ideal to have a thick Van Dyke, it might be impossible due to some daily commitments such as work.
 Hence, if you happen to face such, you can opt for a scanty look that doesn’t require a too thick or long beard hair.
-Al you need is the symmetrical triangular trim patches on your lower lip complete with a mustache growth connection.
-Consequently, you can have a detachment of the goatee and the mustache.
-Remember to keep the length of the beard and mustache consistent at all times with regular trims.
+Al you need is the symmetrical triangular trim patches on your lower lip complete with a moustache growth connection.
+Consequently, you can have a detachment of the goatee and the moustache.
+Remember to keep the length of the beard and moustache consistent at all times with regular trims.

 Classic Van Dyke

 This look is meant for adults as it gives a mature look.
-The mustache is usually long and thick with a stylish goatee curving.
+The moustache is usually long and thick with a stylish goatee curving.

-Is my Face Shape Suitable for a Van Dyke?
+What Face Shape Is Suitable for a Van Dyke Beard Style?